Learn how to find out where someone works by running a search now or by checking public records through local, state and federal government agencies.

 Hire a Private Investigator

-When other outlets have been unsuccessful in locating a person’s employment history, hiring a private investigator is how to find out where someone works, but this can be a very costly way to find out someone’s employment status.
+If other methods have failed to uncover a person’s employment history, resorting to hiring a private investigator is a costly option to ascertain where someone works.
 When hiring a private investigator, it is also important to make sure the person is duly licensed to operate in the state as a P.I.

 Private investigators do a great deal of their research into a person’s background online much like third-party search sites; however, a P.I. also has the option to physically follow the subject to see where they report for work.
 PIs typically charge by the hour, and can also charge a retainer fee similar to the retainer fee an attorney charges.